fluencelabs/docs/docs/build-mvm/overview/fluence_functions.md

 Unlike centralized cloud providers, the [Fluence Protocol](../glossary.md/#fluence-protocol) enables an open, permisisonless peer-to-peer network and compute marketplace that facilitates crowd sourcing of (data center) capacity.
 Make no mistake, the Fluence network is backed by a large number of Tier 4 data centers offering top of the line CPU and RAM configurations at extremely competitive prices for extraordinary SLAs.
 The Fluence Compute Marketplace is built on [InterPlanetary Consensus](https://www.ipc.space/) (IPC), an EVM-compatible, modern high-performance PoS blockchain.

 While developers can ignore the intricacies of the peer-to-peer network,including network security solutions such as DDOS and other attack prevention or mitigation schemes, a salient difference between Fluence Protocol and other serverless solutions is that Fluence network does not natively support HTTP request and response calls.
 That is, function choreography happens on the peer-to-peer level.
-However, this is easily solved with existing Fluence solutions at both (p2p) network ingress and egress such as the [HTTP Gateway](../glossary.md/#gateway) and [HTTP cURL Adapter].
+However, this is easily solved with existing Fluence solutions at both (p2p) network ingress and egress such as the [HTTP Gateway](../glossary.md/#gateway).

+TODO: curl adapter reference

 ## Use Cases